kumarde/deepakwrites/source/content/_index.md

 <h2> HELLO! </h2>

-I'm a playwright, composer, lyricist, and researcher based in the Bay Area, CA.
+I'm a playwright, composer, lyricist, and researcher based in Milwaukee, WI.
 My work most often deals with Asian-Americans grappling with the messiness of their identities.
 I'm also a technologist and am interested in building new theater experiences that mesh with technology.
 My work has been developed and